-^ = This result is computed from individual analyte detections at or above the level of reporting ø = ALS is not NATA accredited for these tests.

-~ = Indicates an estimated value.

-- ASS: EA029 (SPOCAS): Excess ANC not required because pH OX less than 6.5. - ASS: EA029 (SPOCAS): Liming rate is calculated and reported on a dry weight basis assuming use of fine agricultural lime (CaCO3) and using a safety factor of 1.5 to allow for non-homogeneous mixing and poor reactivity of lime.
+- ^ = This result is computed from individual analyte detections at or above the level of reporting - ø = ALS is not NATA accredited for these tests. - ~ = Indicates an estimated value. - ED045G: LOR raised for Chloride on samples 1 and 2 due to sample matrix. - ASS: EA029 (SPOCAS): Excess ANC not required because pH OX less than 6.5. - ASS: EA029 (SPOCAS): Liming rate is calculated and reported on a dry weight basis assuming use of fine agricultural lime (CaCO3) and using a safety factor of 1.5 to allow for non-homogeneous mixing and poor reactivity of lime.
 For conversion of Liming Rate from kg/t dry weight to kg/m3 in-situ soil, multiply reported results x wet bulk density of soil in t/m3.